 What happened on Good Friday?

 12am: In the Garden of Gethsemane, Jesus is betrayed with a kiss from Judas (Mark 14:44).
-He is arrested by a large crowd of armed soldiers and officials sent by the chief priests and Pharisees (Matt.
+He is arrested by a crowd of 500 armed men and officials sent by the chief priests and Pharisees (Matt.
 26:47, John 18:3).
 When Jesus identifies himself to the mob, they fall down under the power of God (John 18:6-7).
 Peter strikes a servant of the high priest, cutting off his right ear (John 18:10-11).
 Jesus rebukes Peter and heals the injured servant (Luke 22:51).
 As the soldiers seize Jesus and bind him, his disciples desert him and flee (Mark 14:50).

 1:00: Jesus is taken to Annas, a former high priest (John 18:13).
 Annas questions Jesus then sends him, still bound, to Caiaphas, his son in law and the current high priest (John 18:19-24).